ief015/open-konstruktor/src/serialization/saveformat.md

 This suggests the following:

 - Tiles are written in vertical strokes: from top-left, to bottom, then from left to right.
-- The four blocked off columns on either side of the field are serialized in the design data, even though they are never changed.
-The central 36 columns are user-editable.
+- The four user-uneditable columns on either side of the field are serialized in the design data, even though they are never changed (the only exception being the metal horizontal connection layer, 4th column).
+- The central 36 columns are user-editable.

 # Layers